yahoo/fluxible/docs/community/reference-applications.md

 ## Closed Source

 - [6play.fr (Beta)](http://beta.6play.fr) is the video site for the french television Channel "M6"
+- [Carousell](https://carousell.com) is one of the world's largest and fastest growing online marketplaces.
 - [CodePad](https://codepad.remoteinterview.io) is an All-in-one pair programming tool ideal for phone interviews.
 Supports and compiles 10+ languages and has full bash access too.
 - [DICE FM](https://dice.fm) is a music startup based in London that handpicks the best gigs in your city.
 - [Docker Hub (Beta)](https://hub-beta.docker.com/) is a cloud-based platform service for distributed applications.
 It includes container image distribution and change management, user and team collaboration, and lifecycle workflow automation.